Wave cloud: Formation

 The atmospheric internal waves that form wave clouds are created as stable air flows over a raised land feature such as a mountain range, and can form either directly above or in the lee of the feature.
 As an air mass travels through the wave, it undergoes repeated uplift and descent.
 If there is enough moisture in the atmosphere, clouds will form at the cooled crests of these waves.
 In the descending part of the wave, those clouds will evaporate due to adiabatic heating, leading to the characteristic clouded and clear bands.
 The cloud base on the leeward side is higher than on the windward side, because precipitation on the windward side removes water from the air.

 It is possible that simple convection from mountain summits can also form wave clouds.
 This occurs as the convection forces a wave or lenticular wave cloud into the more stable air above.

 Importance

-Climate modeling
+Climate modelling

 Wave clouds are typically mid- to upper-tropospheric ice clouds.
 They are relatively easy to study, because they are quite consistent.
 As a result, they are being analyzed to increase our understanding of how these upper-level ice clouds influence the Earth's radiation budget.
 Understanding this can improve climate models.